centrahq/api-documentation/source/guides/plugins/adyen-drop-in.md

 1. You do not evaluate `type=application/json` blobs from Centra.
 2. The proper snippet will run after the DOM has changed.

-### DOM-events in Adyen Drop-In
+### The DOM-events in Adyen Drop-In

 Since Adyen Drop-In does not know how you make requests to Centra's API, you need to listen to events from Adyen Drop-In and trigger API-calls to Centra.
 Adyen Drop-In can currently trigger one event, completing the payment, `centra_checkout_payment_callback`.
 When this event is received, you need to make an API-call to Centra to `POST /payment`.
 This event will also contain a property called `responseEventRequired` which will be `true`.
 This means that you need to respond to the event with a new event, `centra_checkout_payment_response`, using the response from the `POST /payment` for the payment flow to go through.
 Below you will see an example flow of how to implement this.

 For completing the payment, you post the data from the event just like a regular `POST /payment` to finalize the order by using the parameters provided.
-This data includes the `billingAddress` and `shippingAddress`.
+This data can include the `billingAddress` and `shippingAddress` if `addressIncluded:true`. `addressIncluded` will only be `false` if `paymentInitiateOnly` was provided when initiating Adyen Drop-In.

 The most important field is the `paymentMethodSpecificFields` that contain the data to finalize the order.
 The event will as mentioned contain `responseEventRequired:true` which means you need to respond to the event after you get the response from Centra.

 ```eval_rst
 .. list-table::